 Companies that can keep their employees healthy and happy are more likely to build productive teams who stay in it for the long haul.
 Corporations know this, and many are looking to invest in the health of their employees.
 This makes corporate wellness an amazing revenue stream for nutrition professionals.

-Today we are super pumped to introduce you to That Clean Life for Business member Sarah Goldstein, CNP.
+Today we are super pumped to introduce you to That Clean Life member, Sarah Goldstein.
 Sarah is a Nutritionist with a thriving practice in Toronto and a resume that includes corporate wellness events all over the city.